 - pay the required fees.

-Please refer to the attached documents or the Agency website and Contact Officer for further information on any eligibility requirements specific to your approval.
+Please refer to the attached documents or the Agency website and Contact Officer for further information on any eligibility requirements specific to your registration.

 Department of Commerce